wuxianjingong1/EGMCS-Net/README.md

 Note: This is an initial version of the code.
 More details and updates will be publicly released in the future.

+This code repository is directly related to the manuscript we submitted to The Visual Computer.
+We will provide citation information once the manuscript is accepted.